Saddam Hussein: Invasion of Kuwait

-US President George H. W. Bush responded cautiously for the first several days.
+George H. W. Bush responded cautiously for the first several days.
 On one hand, Kuwait, prior to this point, had been a virulent enemy of Israel and was the Persian Gulf monarchy that had the most friendly relations with the Soviets.
 On the other hand, Washington foreign policymakers, along with Middle East experts, military critics, and firms heavily invested in the region, were extremely concerned with stability in this region.
 The invasion immediately triggered fears that the world's price of oil, and therefore control of the world economy, was at stake.
-Britain profited heavily from billions of dollars of Kuwaiti investments and bank deposits.
-Bush was perhaps swayed while meeting with British prime minister Margaret Thatcher, who happened to be in the US at the time.
+The United Kingdom profited heavily from billions of dollars of Kuwaiti investments and bank deposits.
+Bush was perhaps swayed while meeting with British prime minister Margaret Thatcher, who happened to be in the U.S. at the time.

+Yasser Arafat supported Saddam during the war.
+During the period of negotiations and threats following the invasion, Saddam focused renewed attention on the Palestinian problem by promising to withdraw his forces from Kuwait if Israel would relinquish its occupation over Palestine and the Syrian Golan Heights.
+Saddam's proposal further split the Arab world, pitting US- and Western-supported Arab states against the Palestinians.
+The allies ultimately rejected any linkage between the Kuwait crisis and Palestinian issues.